oguz-kolukisa/7880-project/Readme.md

 The model is executed for **T = 3 refinement iterations**, where each iteration updates both the predicted mask and the associated guidance features.
 Through this repeated update cycle, the method progressively mitigates context-induced feature mismatch, yielding increasingly accurate segmentations.

-**Key idea:** Rather than attempting to learn perfectly background-invariant representations—which is often difficult and unrealistic—the approach explicitly models the way background context contaminates feature representations and then compensates for this effect via iterative refinement.
+**Key idea:** Rather than attempting to learn perfectly background-invariant representations which is often difficult and unrealistic the approach explicitly models the way background context contaminates feature representations and then compensates for this effect via iterative refinement.
 By integrating query evolution analysis with confidence-guided denoising, the corrections remain focused and stable from one iteration to the next.

 ## 1.1.
 Paper Summary